Yohan Bocognano: Club career

 In January 2014, Bocognano signed for Inter Baku in the Azerbaijan Premier League.
 In June 2015, Bocognano moved to Romania, signing a two-year contract with FC Petrolul Ploiești.

 In 2018, he signed a two-year contract with SC Bastia where he stayed up until 2022 having won promotion in French Ligue 2.

 In 2022, after he was told to leave SC Bastia after his contract expired, he signed for a second time for Gazélec Ajaccio in Championnat National 3.

+Mid season, he left GFC Ajaccio and signed for US Corte also in Championnat National 3.